 - Lifestyle: Insurance companies may be more likely to deny coverage to individuals with high-risk hobbies, a high-risk job, or unhealthy habits.

-- Credit: Insurance companies often run credit checks before underwriting insurance policies.
-If you have poor credit or a poor financial history, you may struggle to qualify for a policy.
+- Credit: Insurance companies might run credit checks before underwriting insurance policies.
+If you have poor credit or a poor financial history, you might struggle to qualify for some types of policies.

 - Criminal record: You may be denied life insurance coverage if you have a criminal record, especially if you have felonies on your record.